 On the west coast, Lembar provides a wonderful first glimpse of Lombok’s outstanding natural beauty;[ReadMoreMob] this quiet town is surrounded by a gorgeous panorama of verdant valleys and inviting azure inlets that tempt those who arrive via the island’s main port to explore further.

 From Lembar many of Lombok’s main attractions are within reach.
 An exploration of the west coast for example can include time at Senggigi, with it’s glorious beaches; a stop at Mataram, the island’s capital, to marvel at impressive temples and flora-rich gardens; or even a visit to Gunung Rinjani, Indonesia’s second highest volcano and a haven for wildlife such as birds and monkeys.

-The stunning Narmada Park is inspired by both Mount Rinjani and the Segara Anak crater lake.
-Within the water park, the Bale Petirtaan (Fountain of Youth) is a wellspring at the confluence of three sources, and the water here is considered to be sacred by Hindus.
+This stunning water park is inspired by both Mount Rinjani and the Segara Anak crater lake.
+Within the park, the Bale Petirtaan (Fountain of Youth) is a wellspring at the confluence of three sources.
+Hindus consider this water to be sacred..